Back to top

 Asylum Statistics:

 • Immigration: The database held at the International Protection Agency is used to extract persons who submit a first application for asylum in the reference year.
 As of reference year 2022 first applicants for asylum are being included in the in flows.
-For reference year 2023, persons granted temporary protection in the reference year that were still in the valid stock by the end of the year were also included in the in flows.
+As of reference year 2023, persons granted temporary protection in the reference year that were still in the valid stock by the end of the year were also included in the in flows.

 • Emigration: Includes non-EU citizens previously been granted protection status who have been resettled, repatriated or relocated during the reference year.
 As of reference year 2022 all first applicants for asylum who had their application rejected, withdrawn or deemed inadmissable are also being included as out flows of the population.
 Those who were granted temporary protection in 2022 but had it withdrawn in 2023, were also included.